Turbulence Excitation in Counter-Streaming Paraxial Superfluids of Light: Optical Hydrodynamics and Two-Stream Instability

-where the coordinates have been rescaled accordingly to $(x, y, z) \rightarrow nk_0 (x, y, z)$.
-These are the usual continuity and Navier-Stokes equations of fluid mechanics.
-The wave character manifests itself through the last term in Eq. (\ref{eq:hydro2}), usually referred to as the Bohm potential or quantum pressure, and is responsible for the non-local behavior and Heisenberg-like uncertainty associated with ondulatory systems.
+where the coordinates have been re-scaled as $(x, y, z) \rightarrow nk_0 (x, y, z)$.
+The wave character of the system manifests itself through the last term in Eq.~(\ref{eq:hydro2}), usually referred to as the Bohm potential (or quantum pressure).
+Note that, due to the $t \leftrightarrow z$ mapping, flow speeds have no units and correspond to angles of light rays, quantifying transverse to longitudinal propagation.